AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/use-existing-calc-field-new-custom-form.md

 user-type: administrator
 product-area: system-administration
 navigation-topic: create-and-manage-custom-forms
-title: Using an existing calculated custom field on a new custom form
+title: Reuse an existing calculated custom field in a custom form
 description: You can use the same calculated custom field on custom forms that belong to different objects.
 For example, you can use the Profit calculated field that you created for the project custom form on a task custom form.
 ---

-# Using an existing calculated custom field on a new custom form
+# Reuse an existing calculated custom field in a custom form

 You can use the same calculated custom field on custom forms that belong to different objects.
 For example, you can use the Profit calculated field that you created for the project custom form on a task custom form.